 A year and a half after my mom died, my father remarried.
 It did not go well for my brother and I. Shortly after he turned 17, my brother took his life.
 He had been my dearest friend.
 My love.

 When Michael died, I was nineteen.
-It was difficult to breathe and eat.
+It was difficult to breathe.
+To eat.
 I was living with debilitating depression; I couldn’t leave the house.
-Life, it seemed, was impossible.
+Life and it’s living became impossible.
 I snot-cried myself to sleep every night and would wake a few hours later.
 Sleep was elusive.
 I went to New Hampshire to stay with my grandparents.
-They were the only people in the world at that time that I could stand.
+They were the only people in the world that I could stand.

 I had ferocious headaches.
 Soon, I was diagnosed with pneumonia.
 The doctor wanted me in the hospital but I wouldn’t go and being a legal adult I got my way.
 Eventually my father called and made me return to Minnesota to “get on with my life.”